Oxenhope railway station: Preservation era

 Thanks to a £600,000 grant from the Heritage Lottery Fund in 2000, there is now also a large two-road, twelve-coach 'running shed' used to stable coaches normally used on service trains.
 It also has facilities for servicing coaches and provides a more hospitable environment for light maintenance.

 Also located at Oxenhope is the railway's 'Beer Store'.
-When the railway reopened, it had the facility to serve 'Real Ale' on board trains as a Jibe at British Rail, who were unable to do so on their new Inter City buffet cars.
+When the railway reopened, it had the facility to serve 'Real Ale' on board trains as a dig at British Rail, who were unable to do so on their new Inter City buffet cars.
 Because normal cask ale cannot be used on a train (the movement would shake up the sediment in the barrel and result in an undrinkable pint), the beer is stored at Oxenhope and decanted into containers for use on trains.

-Recently, this part of the railway has grown almost explosively, with an annual 'Beer & Music Festival' now a firm fixture in the railway's calendar.
-Held in late October, what started out as a weekend event is now a three- or four-day extravaganza, with four days' worth of live music, consistently offering over 100 different beers to choose from.
-However, to some degree the event is a victim of its own success.
-Despite hiring in extra catering and toilet facilities, congestion is an issue and it is not unknown for emergency orders of extra beer being necessary on the Saturday to prevent the Sunday being a "dry" event.